p01/pixel-buffer-diff/README.md

-# Pbd: Pixel-buffer-diff
+# **Pixel-buffer-diff** aka **Pbd**
-Pbd: is a Pixel Buffer Diff library designed for visual regression tests.
-Pbd is 8-10x faster than Pixelmatch and works as a drop-in replacement.
-Update your package.json, and import, to save significant time and money on your visual regression pipeline.
+**Pbd** is a Pixel Buffer Diff library designed for visual regression tests.
+Pbd works as a drop-in replacement for Pixelmatch and runs 8-10x faster.
+Update your `package.json`, and import|require statements, to save significant time and money on your visual regression pipeline.